What is broadband?

 - 60-65Mbps – Is the upper limit for FTTC fibre broadband packages on the Openreach network.
 It's enough for larger households, but will struggle if everyone's streaming to different TVs at once or someone in the household is downloading videogames constantly

-- 100-150Mbps – Is both one of the lower speeds offered by Virgin Media (which runs its own network) and the speed offered on BT 'ultrafast', which is not widely available yet.
+- 100-150Mbps – Is both one of the lower speeds offered by Virgin Media (which runs its own network) and the speed offered on Openreach’s ultrafast service by BT, EE, TalkTalk and Sky, which is not yet widely available.
 It is more than enough for most households, even busy ones with multiple televisions and users

-- 200-362Mbps – Only Virgin Media offers speeds in this range.
+- 200-362Mbps – It is primarily Virgin Media that offers speeds in this range, although Openreach’s ultrafast service can also in theory hit up to 900Mbps.
 We're getting into 'you probably don't need it, but it's nice to have' territory here.
 More than enough for any household, even if there are ten of you

 - 516Mbps – Was until very recently Virgin Media's top speed.
 Now it also offers its Gig1 service which is twice as quick.
 Suffice it to say that 516Mbps is far more than anyone actually needs.
 Whether you 'want' it, though?
 That's up to you

 - 900Mbps to 1Gbps – Is the purview of the few.
-Virgin Media's Gig1 service is your best chance at getting 'gigabit' speeds.
-There are also smaller providers such as Hyperoptic (rarely available), and KCOM (if you happen to live in or near Hull).
-No one 'needs' internet this fast.
-Which is why this is the package some of us have here at Cable.co.uk (wink)
+Virgin Media's Gig1 service is your best chance at getting 'gigabit' speeds, although , as mentioned above, BT does offer up to 900Mbps with its Full Fibre service courtesy of Openreach.
+There are also smaller providers such as Hyperoptic (rarely available), and KCOM (if you happen to live in or near Hull) tht offer gigabit broadband.
+No one 'needs' internet this fast, but some of us may want it nonetheless.

 Choosing a broadband provider